Yandex Cloud

 virtualservice.networking.istio.io/todoapp-vs configured

 4. Refresh the test app page several times.
-Now all requests are handled by the v2 pods.
-The page shows the to-do list and recommendations sections.
+Now, the v2 pods process all requests.
+The page shows the to-do list and recommendations panels.

 kubectl apply -f https://raw.githubusercontent.com/yandex-cloud-examples/yc-mk8s-todo-app/main/kube/todoapp-gateway.yaml -n todoapp